ultrasoundmoney/ofac-ethereum-addresses/README.md

 **Note**: A CSV with the data is available [here](https://github.com/ultrasoundmoney/ofac-ethereum-addresses/blob/main/data.csv).

-**Note**: For some addresses it is not clear if they have been removed from the SND list, e.g. `0x905b63fff465b9ffbf41dea908ceb12478ec7601`.

 **Note**: Eden keeps track of OFAC addresses onchain [here](https://etherscan.io/address/0x97044531D0fD5B84438499A49629488105Dc58e6).

 stats
 ---

-28 entities have been sanctioned across 23 OFAC SDN list updates.
+26 entities are currently sanctioned.
+One entity (TORNADAO CASH) is no longer sanctioned.
+There have been 26 OFAC SDN list updates.

 | sanctioned entity | count |
 | :- | -: |